 Her study of gender and politics led to a lifetime of research on electoral systems and how they facilitated or hindered the election of women and underrepresented minorities to public office.
 Wilma Rule was a leading writer and political science researcher whose work resulted in a number of articles and books that challenge conventional notions about the reasons for the lack of political representation by women in the US.

-The prize is of $1,000 USD awarded to one recipient at the closing ceremony of the 25th IPSA World Congress in Brisbane.
+The prize is of $1,000 USD awarded to one recipient at the closing ceremony of the 26th IPSA World Congress in Lisbon.

 In order to be nominated, the full paper needs to be uploaded prior to July 1st.